opendocsg/slw-judgments-backfill/2018_SGHC_261/report.md

 **_Waiver and estoppel_**

 16     The developer submitted that although it had not issued a payment response to PC 75, it was not precluded from raising arguments concerning the adjudicator’s jurisdiction in these proceedings.
-It argued that the requirement in _Audi Construction Pte Ltd v Kian Hiap Construction Pte Ltd_ [2018] 1 SLR 317 (“ _Audi Construction_ ”) for a respondent to raise jurisdictional objections in a payment response or otherwise be regarded as having waived its right to object was inapplicable in the present
+It argued that the requirement in _Audi Construction Pte Ltd v Kian Hiap Construction Pte Ltd_ <span class="citation">[2018] 1 SLR 317</span> (“ _Audi Construction_ ”) for a respondent to raise jurisdictional objections in a payment response or otherwise be regarded as having waived its right to object was inapplicable in the present

 case. [note: 23]